 One component running too hot can cause the internal temperature of your computer (in an enclosed case) to rise higher than it should.

-The heatsink on the graphics card can only do so much on its own.
+The heatsink on the graphics card can only do so much alone.

-That’s why graphics card manufacturers have included a fan on the models that require some extra cooling.
+That’s why graphics card manufacturers have included a fan on the models requiring extra cooling.

 These fans usually idle along when the GPU temperatures are low.